Lo-Wongo/node-chat-sessions/README.md

 * Send some messages and then check the history.
 * Wait 10 seconds and re-check the history.
   * The history should now be blank since the session has been set to expire in 10 seconds.
+  * To refresh the history, toggle it off and on.

 ### Solution